A user asks: How do I add custom networks like Binance Smart Chain, Polygon or Avalanche to MetaMask?**

 This is an excellent question because many users are not aware of different custom networks with lower gas fees or how to set them up on MetaMask.

 Some incorrectly think that MetaMask sets the high fees and tries to rip them off.
 In reality, it’s market demand for a blockchain network that sets the prices.
 MetaMask has no control over this.
-Plus, we :heart: our users.
+Plus, we our users.

-:moneybag::chains: If things get expensive in one network, you can go to another with possibly lower fees, while Ethereum begins to scale and lower costs.
+If things get expensive in one network, you can go to another with possibly lower fees, while Ethereum begins to scale and lower costs.

 TL;DR:

-• Custom networks are Ethereum compatible networks.
+- Custom networks are Ethereum compatible networks.

-• Gas is determined by a network’s demand, not by MetaMask or any wallet provider.
+- Gas is determined by a network’s demand, not by MetaMask or any wallet provider.

-• Different networks have different gas fees based on their design and demand.
+- Different networks have different gas fees based on their design and demand.

-• Sidechains and Layer-2 solutions are types of custom networks you can add to MetaMask.
+- Sidechains and Layer-2 solutions are types of custom networks you can add to MetaMask.
 They may have lower gas fees at the expense of decentralization or security.

-• Sidechains and Layer-2 solutions mainly differ on how their blocks are validated.
+- Sidechains and Layer-2 solutions mainly differ on how their blocks are validated.

-• Example of custom networks are Binance Smart Chain, Polygon (MATIC), Huobi ECO Chain, Avalanche, and xDai.
+- Example of custom networks are Binance Smart Chain, Polygon (MATIC), Huobi ECO Chain, Avalanche, and xDai.

 After successfully installing (or re-installing) MetaMask and securing your secret recovery phrase (aka seed phrase), you decide you want to interact with custom networks.